 After a decade in New York, spent as a commercial illustrator and supervising the editorial production of LIFE magazine, I left publishing to devote myself to fine art, with a particular focus on drawing, bronze casting, woodwork and the creation of very intricate sculpture.

 Between 1990 and 2000, I participated in over 2 dozen group and juried shows, 4 solo exhibitions, and enjoyed a very well received New York debut.
 Is it any surprise that I disliked the shallowness and falsity of the big city art scene?
 I have been much happier, and far more creatively successful, as a private, fiercely engaged artist.
-Now I work exclusively in black & white (mostly India ink), and spend a great deal of time hard at it.
+Now I work exclusively in black & white (mostly India ink), and spend every moment I can find at it.